LaxarJS/laxar/docs/manuals/adapters.md

   It automatically gets assigned an ID matching the widget ID, which is useful to identify a widget within the DOM, and a CSS class which should be used to restrict styles to the widget.
   If necessary, Widgets may manipulate DOM outside of their anchor, for example to show an overlay.
   But if they do, they are responsible for cleanup, and they should never modify the DOM of other widgets.

+* The `services` object contains all services, that may be injected into a widget instance by using the respective injection mechanism of the underlying technology.
+It offers both access to global API but also services specifically adapted for single widget instances.
+Since the list is rather long and mostly relevant for widget authors the services are described in their own [document](./widget_services.md).

 * The `specification` contains the widget meta information from the _widget.json._
   This information is not intended to be passed through to the widget controller.